Loading...

 The grant application should consist of a research proposal, and commitment letters from the primary applicant’s organization and from each collaborator’s or subcontractor’s organization acknowledging and accepting the foundation’s indirect cost policy.

-The research proposal includes information on the research topic, the scope of work, goals and outcomes of the project, duration of the project, principal investigators, potential collaborators, and describe required resources and financing requirements.
+The research proposal includes information on the research topic, the scope of work, goals and outcomes of the project, duration of the project, proposed start date, principal investigators, potential collaborators, and describe required resources and financing requirements.
 The proposed budget should show direct costs and indirect costs in the respective structure.

 Grant Amount & Period